JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Triple-Stores.md

 ### Dataset Files

 You can populate a Triple Store using a RDF dataset file which is in one of the dataset formats dotNetRDF understands (NQuads, TriG or TriX) which you specify with the ##dnr:fromFile## property.
 File paths can either be absolute or may be relative.
-In the case of relative paths the resolution of the path can be controlled by introducing an [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IPathResolver|IPathResolver]] implementation by setting the //PathResolver// property of the ##ConfigurationLoader##.
+In the case of relative paths the resolution of the path can be controlled by introducing an [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IPathResolver|IPathResolver]] implementation by setting the `PathResolver` property of the ##ConfigurationLoader##.

 The following example loads a dataset from a file: